vcmi/vcmi/docs/players/Manual.md

 ## Are you going to add / change X?

-VCMI recreates basic H3:SoD + WoG engine and does not add new content or modify original mechanics by default.
+VCMI recreates basic H3:SoD engine and does not add new content or modify original mechanics by default.
 Only engine and interface improvements are likely to be supported now.
-The list of possible features is placed on [Wiki TODO list](http://wiki.vcmi.eu/index.php?title=TODO_list).
 If you want something specific to be done, please present detailed project on [our board](http://forum.vcmi.eu/index.php).
 Of course you are free to contribute with anything you can do.

 ## Will it be possible to do Y?